vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-version/index.md

 You can pass a value directly or use your custom properties defined in the `<properties>` section of your `pom.xml` and then referenced using `${property.name}` placeholder.

-you can access custom properties defined this way by calling `buildProperties.getProperty("property.name")`.
+You can access custom properties defined this way by calling `buildProperties.get("property.name")`.

 For Gradle projects, custom properties can be defined this way: